-Cedars-Sinai Health System participates in the national Hospital Consumer Assessment of Health Providers and Systems (HCAHPS) hospital survey to measure what kind of experience patients have at Cedars-Sinai.
+Cedars-Sinai participates in the national Hospital Consumer Assessment of Health Providers and Systems (HCAHPS) hospital survey to measure what kind of experience patients have at Cedars-Sinai.
 Developed by a consumer and healthcare research firm called NRC Picker and adopted by the Centers for Medicare and Medicaid Services agency (CMS), these surveys are conducted for the purpose of providing the public with comparable information on the patient experience at inpatient hospitals.

 With its behavior-based questions, the NRC Picker survey represents a significant contribution to the HCAHPS program.
-This type of question, rather than the more commonly used "agree-disagree" or "poor to excellent" rating scales, helps the HCAPHS program meet their goal of providing objective and meaningful comparisons to the public through the use of a survey that is credible, useful, and practical.
+This type of question, rather than the more commonly used "agree-disagree" or "poor to excellent" rating scales, helps the HCAHPS program meet their goal of providing objective and meaningful comparisons to the public through the use of a survey that is credible, useful, and practical.

-The graphs below compare Cedars Sinai scores to the NRC Picker average for two general measures of patient experience.
-The information is updated quarterly, and the most recent quarter's data reflects results available as of June 7, 2015.
+The graphs below compare Cedars-Sinai scores to the NRC Picker average for two general measures of patient experience.
+The information is updated quarterly, with the most current data that is available at that time.

 Overall Emergency Department Patient Satisfaction Ratings

 The graph below shows the percentage of patients surveyed about their overall experience at the Emergency Department at Cedars-Sinai who rated it as good to excellent.

 These data are compared to the percentage of all Emergency Department patients who responded to the survey done by NRC Picker who rated their experiences as good to excellent.